davismartens/ev/README.md

 - Iteratively improves the prompts, only accepting new versions that perform better

 Everything is plain files.
 No external services beyond the LLM APIs you already use.

 ---

+### Key Features

+- Multi-criteria evals: Test prompts against any number of criteria defined in `eval.md`.
+- Deterministic scoring: Cases × cycles ensure stable, noise-resistant pass rates.
+- Iterative refinement: Automatically proposes and tests improved prompt versions.
+- Version gating: Only snapshots a new version when it clearly outperforms the current one.
+- File-native: Everything is plain text and folders; no databases, no external infra.
+- Model-flexible: Use any provider/model via simple `provider[name]` notation.

+---